major macro economic indicators

-Cheques, also little used in domestic and international transactions, but only constitute acknowledgement of debt.
+Cheques, also little used in domestic and international transactions, only constitute acknowledgement of debt.
 However, cheques that are uncovered at the time of issue can result in the issuers being liable to criminal penalties.
-Moreover, as cheque collection takes a particularly long time in Finland (twenty days for domestic cheques or cheques drawn in European and Mediterranean coastal countries, 70 days for cheques drawn outside Europe), this payment method is not recommended.
+Moreover, as cheque collection takes a particularly long time in Finland (20 days for domestic cheques or cheques drawn in European and Mediterranean coastal countries; 70 days for cheques drawn outside Europe), this payment method is not recommended.

 Conversely, SWIFT bank transfers are increasingly used to settle domestic and international commercial transactions.
-Finns are familiar with this efficient method of payment.
-When using this instrument, sellers are advised to provide full and accurate bank details to facilitate timely payment, while it should not be forgotten that the transfer payment order will ultimately depend on the buyer's good faith.
-Banks in Finland have adopted the SEPA (Single Euro Payments Area) standards for EUR-denominated payments.
+When using this instrument, sellers are advised to provide full and accurate bank details to facilitate timely payment, while it should not be forgotten that the transfer payment order will ultimately depend on the buyer’s good faith.
+Banks in Finland have adopted the SEPA standards for euro-denominated payments.